‘The Sims 4: Cats And Dogs’ DLC: More Animals To Be Included, New Components, Pre-mades Detailed

 It has been confirmed by The Sims 4 producer Grant Rodiek in an interview with Games Radar that foxes and raccoons will also be added in the DLC.
 Just like the cats and dogs, these animals can be created via the Create-A-Pet menu as well.

 For those who have not noticed, a fox was seen playing with a dog in the trailer for The Sims 4: Cats and Dogs.
-It was assumed as a non-playable addition, which, as it turns out, is not the case as it looks like Sims will be able to have them as pets.
+It was assumed as a non-playable addition, which, as it turns out, is not the case, as it looks like Sims will be able to have them as pets.
 The same goes for the raccoons, which gamers will remember were featured in the Pets DLC for The Sims 3.

 While this comes as good news to many, some players are still disappointed that horses were not part of the highly-anticipated DLC.
 They were heavily featured in the abovementioned expansion for the last-generation The Sims title.